zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  No action needed usually, but error may be needed for debugging
+  Check if pluginDefinition.json exists in _AppDir_.

 ### ZWED0150W

-   _identifier_ library path _PluginDefination_ does not exist.
+   _identifier_ library path _location_ does not exist.

   **Reason:**

-  It throws warning when library _identifier_ does not exist at path _pluginDefination_.
+  Server throws warning when library plugin _identifier_ does not exist at path _location_.

   **Action:**

-  Check library exist in the path _pluginDefination_.
+  Check library exist in the path _location_.

 ### ZWED0151W

-  unhandledRejection
+  unhandledRejection _error_

   **Reason:**